Two potential dropped objects (Marine Safety Forum)

 Incident 2: Potential dropped object on top of a container

 The crew on a platform noticed an object on top of a container onboard the supply vessel.
-The object was later found to be a large piece of wood weighing 1kg, with a possible fall height of 15-30 meters during lifting operations; there was the potential for a fatality.
+The object was later found to be a large piece of wood weighing 1 kg, with a possible fall height of 15-30 metres during lifting operations; there was the potential for a fatality.
 The origin of the wood was not known.
 CCTV images were captured of the container arriving at port and before being lifted onto the vessel; the wood was not seen on top of the container at either of these points.
 Therefore, the wood appeared on top of the container at some point between being loaded onto the boat and arriving at the offshore installation.

 Object on top of container